Instructions to Authors

 The introduction should be a review of pertinent work, should cite appropriate references, and should also include a clear statement of the object of investigation.

-The length of an article shall be maximally 15 pages (figures, tables and References included).
+The length of an article should be maximally 15 pages (including figures, tables and references).
 The volume of one page is considered to be max 3300 characters with spaces.
 Each page exceeding this volume shall be liable to a fee to the amonut of 40 EUR per page.
-The fee for extra pages shall be applicable to articles to be submitted after 01 July 2016.

 It is essential that the paper would be written in clear, proper English.
 Manuscripts requiring substantial improvement of the English the language may be returned to the author(s) for revision before the reviewing process.
 If English is not your native language, we recommend you to ask a native English speaker to read over your manuscript before submitting.